spdk/spdk.github.io/development.md

 These general guidelines help ensure that the SPDK development community remains fun, fair, and efficient.

-* Developers should strive to be active on GerritHub in order to stay in the loop on upcoming changes.
+* Developers should strive to be active on Gerrit in order to stay in the loop on upcoming changes.
 * [Trello](https://www.trello.com/spdk/) is where we maintain our backlog and is a great place for design material for more complex patches.
 Once code has been merged, however, the documentation in the repository supersedes any materials found on Trello (i.e., collateral found on Trello is not maintained once a feature is merged).